-Over 130 years ago, my great-great grandfather Anderson and his family helped settle Idaho’s upper Snake River valley.
-He was a member of the LDS Church . . . and was an obstinate Swede.
+Over 130 years ago, my great-great grandfather Anderson and his family helped settle Idaho's upper Snake River valley.
+He was a member of the Church of Jesus Christ of Latter-day Saint . . . and was an obstinate Swede.
 His daughter married and, as was the custom, to celebrate the event he provided a wedding dance at his log cabin home.
 The bishop had established a rule about dances.
 He said there could not be more than two round dances (slow dances) in an evening.
 The rest were to be lively square dances.
 He apparently felt slow dances gave couples too much opportunity for intimacy.
 Whatever the reason, that was the rule.

 And the rule was about to be broken!

 The bride chose a waltz for her special bride's dance with her father.
 Two other round dances occurred that evening as well.
 A member of the bishopric was in attendance, and he was counting.
 Three round dances!
 He dutifully reported the transgression.

 The next Sunday the bishop pulled Grandpa aside.
 "You broke the rule, Brother Anderson.
 I want you to apologize to the ward members in sacrament meeting and ask them to forgive you."